-The Public Service Loan Forgiveness (PSLF) program provides an avenue where an employee of a qualified 501(c)(3), other 501 organizations providing qualified public services, or the government (at any level, including tribal) may have their remaining student loan obligation on qualifying loans forgiven upon making 120 qualifying payments on a qualified repayment plan.
+The Public Service Loan Forgiveness program provides an avenue where an employee of a qualified 501(c)(3), other 501 organizations providing qualified public services, or the government (at any level, including tribal) may have their remaining student loan obligation on qualifying loans forgiven upon making 120 qualifying payments on a qualified repayment plan.

 A qualifying loan for PSLF is any loan a borrower received under the William D. Ford Federal Direct Loan (Direct Loan) Program.
 Borrowers may have received loans under other federal student loan programs, such as the Federal Family Education Loan Program or the Federal Perkins Loan Program.

 Loans from these programs do not qualify for PSLF, but they may become eligible if the borrower consolidates them into a Direct Loan Consolidation.
-However, only qualifying payments that made on the new Direct Consolidation Loan can be counted toward the 120 payments required for PSLF.
-Any payments made on Federal Family Education Loan Program loans or Perkins Loans before they were consolidated them don’t count.
+However, only qualifying payments made on the new Direct Consolidation Loan can be counted toward the 120 payments required for PSLF.
+Any payments made on Federal Family Education Loan Program loans or Perkins Loans before they were consolidated don’t count.

 If borrowers have both Direct Loans and other types of federal student loans that you want to consolidate to take advantage of PSLF, it’s important to understand that if they consolidate their existing Direct Loans with the other loans, they will lose credit for any qualifying PSLF payments made on their Direct Loans before they were consolidated.
 In this situation, borrowers may want to leave their existing Direct Loans out of the consolidation and consolidate only their other federal student loans.

 If borrowers don’t know which types of federal student loans they have, log in to My Federal Student Aid to get that information.
-Generally, if a a loan has “Direct” in the name on My Federal Student Aid, then it is a Direct Loan; otherwise, it is a loan made under another federal student loan program.
+Generally, if a loan has Direct in the name on My Federal Student Aid, then it is a Direct Loan; otherwise, it is a loan made under another federal student loan program.

-Nonprofit-employers should highlight this benefit to all employees it considers full-time or who work at least thirty hours per week, whichever is greater (and except for time spent on non-secular work), because the employee qualifies regardless of what role they play in the nonprofit.
+Nonprofit employers should highlight this benefit to all employees it considers full-time or who work at least thirty hours per week, whichever is greater (and except for time spent on non-secular work), because the employee qualifies regardless of what role they play in the nonprofit.

-Because of the ten year payment requirement, we will not see the first class of debtors eligible for relief under this plan until October of 2017.
+Because of the ten-year payment requirement, we will not see the first class of debtors eligible for relief under this plan until October of 2017.
 At that time, the US Department of Education will release an application to apply for forgiveness.